Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 Interestingly, up to 50% of people with IBS don’t even know they have it (reference).
 This means that you may have IBS, but the symptoms are not severe enough to seek medical advice.

 IBS can cause chronic stomach pain that comes and goes in waves.
-The waves are called colic, which usually originates from colon spasms.
+The waves are called colic, which usually originate from colon spasms.

 According to ROME IV criteria for IBS diagnosis, IBS is considered when: